soulteary/certs-maker/README.md

       - ./ssl:/ssl
 ```

-Then execute the following command:
+Then, run the following command:

 ```bash
 docker-compose up